pinkertonrobotics/Competition-Template-2015/README.md

   2. Extract the contents of the zip file
   3. main.c is the competition code

-Finally, the change log for the template can be found here:
+Finally, the change log for 241C can be found here:
   1. https://github.com/sgtkode/241C-Competition-Code/commits/master